 In this day and age, time is precious and holidays are like gold dust.
 Especially if you only have a couple of weeks a year away from your desk, you want to choose the very best holiday to invest your time and money in.
 It’s a no-brainer for me: if you love to ride, you’ll love to explore different regions, cultures, and faraway lands from the back of a horse.

-We have a portfolio of over forty rides, and this list continues to grow.
+We have a portfolio of over fifty rides, and this list continues to grow.
 I can certainly understand that you might feel overwhelmed by the sheer choice, and trying to working out which ride would best suit your ability, budget and expectations!
 So, to help you out, I’ve put together this list of considerations to help you find your perfect horse riding holiday.

 *P.S. we also have a nifty pop quiz that you can take to discover your ideal ride!